ChadiEch/tasket/DEPLOY_FRONTEND.md

 # Deploying Tasket Frontend to Railway

-This guide explains how to deploy the Tasket frontend as a standalone service on Railway.
+This guide explains how to deploy the Tasket frontend as a standalone service on Railway using the Node.js buildpack.

 ## Prerequisites